jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 server.

-For my use case, I can employ configuration management to automatically install a list of packages and install many "dotfiles", configuration files which define the behavior of applications like Bash, Vim, Atom, etc.
+For my use case, I can employ configuration management to automatically install lists of packages and configuration files for applications like Bash, Vim, Atom, etc.

 ### Ansible